jneug/typst-tools4typst/t4t-manual.typ

 Some of the native Typst function as aliases, to prevent collisions with some common argument namens.

-For example using #arg[numbering] as an argument is not possible, if the value is supposed to be passed to the #cmd[numbering] function.
+For example using #arg[numbering] as an argument is not possible if the value is supposed to be passed to the #cmd[numbering] function.
 To still allow argument names, that are in line with the common Typst names (like `type`, `align` ...), these alias functions can be used:

 #sourcecode[```typ
 #let excercise( no, numbering: "1)" ) = [